-Anyone can browse public content on Synapse, but you will need to register for an account to download and add content.
+Anyone can browse public content on Synapse, but you will need to register for an account to download and/or add content.
 To create an account, you must be over the age of 13 and have an email address.
 You will receive an email message for verification to complete the registration process.

 Certain actions in Synapse require additional steps, such as certification or validation.
 Explore the different Synapse user account types to learn more about which account type you need.

 Visit your user profile, which can be accessed by clicking the letter icon in the bottom left and selecting View Profile from the menu.
 From there, you can click on Edit Profile in order to take any of the following actions: